 Are you all excited about your first piano lessons?
-Any music school on Long Island, NY will tell you how important it is to have a piano at home for practice.
-We know, how costly buying a new piano can be, but without one, you will have a tough time retaining further instructions and meeting the requisite hours of practice.
+Any music school will tell you how important it is to have a piano at home for practice.
+We know how costly buying a new piano can be, but without one, you will have a tough time retaining further instructions and meeting the requisite hours of practice.
 You should always consider the price and type of piano before you make a purchasing decision, but you should also remember that the right kind of piano can make a world of difference in the life of a musician.

-Practicing lessons, making music and growing as a musician takes effort, and it definitely requires a piano at home.
-Most New Yorkers don’t have the option of buying the real deal since most apartments don’t have space for a grand piano.
+Practicing, lessons, making music and growing as a musician takes effort, and it definitely requires a piano at home.
+Most city dwellers don’t have the option of buying the real deal since most apartments don’t have space for a grand piano.
 Others don’t have the money it takes to bring a grand piano home.
-When you search for “piano lessons near me Huntington NY”, it brings forth other questions including “how will I fit a piano into the apartment” and “how much will it cost”.
+When you search for piano lessons, it brings forth other questions including “how will I fit a piano into the apartment” and “how much will it cost”.

 Which piano should you get for your home?